Koszul duality complexes for the cohomology of iterated loop spaces of spheres: Introduction

-In~\S\ref{KoszulDualityReview}, we briefly review the definition of the homology $H^{\POp}_*(A)$ associated to an operad $\POp$, the applications of the bar duality of operads to the definition of complexes $C^{\POp}_*(A)$ computing $H^{\POp}_*(A)$, and we explain how to apply this construction to $E_n$-operads with the result of~\cite{EnKoszulDuality}.
-In~\S\ref{FreeCompleteAlgebras}, we explain the definition of the free complete algebras of the form $\widehat{\EOp}_n(x)$ and their duality connection with cofree coalgebras $\DOp(C)$ on a dg-module $C$ of rank one.
-In~\S\ref{SphereKoszulDuality}, we study the applications of operadic bar duality to the cochain algebra of spheres $\bar{N}^*(S^{n-m})$ and we determine the form of the complex $C^{\EOp_n}_*(\bar{N}^*(S^{n-m}))$ from which we obtain the outcome of our theorem.
+In~\S\ref{KoszulDualityReview}, we briefly review the definition of the homology $H^{\POp}_*(A)$ associated to an operad $\POp$, the applications of the Koszul duality of operads to the definition of complexes $C^{\POp}_*(A)$ computing $H^{\POp}_*(A)$, and we explain how to apply this construction and the result of~\cite{EnKoszulDuality} to $E_n$-operads.
+In~\S\ref{FreeCompleteAlgebras}, we explain the definition of the free complete algebras $\widehat{\EOp}_n(x)$ and we check that this free complete algebra is dual to a cofree coalgebra $\DOp(C)$ on a dg-module of rank one $C$.
+In~\S\ref{SphereKoszulDuality}, we study the applications of operadic Koszul duality to the cochain algebra of spheres $\bar{N}^*(S^{n-m})$ and we determine the form of the complex $C^{\EOp_n}_*(\bar{N}^*(S^{n-m}))$ from which we obtain the result of our theorem.